felix2feng/MandelbrotNode/README.md

 # MandelbrotNode
-Implementing Mandelbrot Set in Node.js using clusters in a parralel form.
+Implementing Mandelbrot Set in Node.js using clusters in a parallel form.
 Some inspiration has been taken from [Craig Nicol's implementation](https://craignicol.wordpress.com/2014/07/29/the-node-js-mandelbrot-set/).

 ## Features
 - Visualized in matrix form in the console